MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/how-to-keep-data-5years.md

 ---
-title: Keeping data for five years in Denmark
+title: Keep transactional data for five years in Denmark
 description: This article describes how to automatically keep data based on the Danish bookkeeping act.
 author: altotovi
 ms.topic: conceptual